 Some out-of-the-ordinary activities can mean a switch from your usual moisturizing routine.
 For example, humidity in airplanes is normally pretty low, which can dry out skin more quickly than normal.
 Consider applying an intense moisturizer the night before your flight, especially if it will last for several hours or overnight [source: Bouchez].
 Swimming also can cause natural moisture to evaporate from your skin, so drying off as soon as you get out of the water, followed by exfoliating and then moisturizing, can help your body recapture the hydration it so desperately needs.

-To learn more about how often your skin needs moisturizing, visit the links on the next page.
+To learn more about how often your skin needs moisturizing, visit the links below.

 Related HowStuffWorks Articles

 - Bouchez, Colette.
 "18 Travel Beauty Tips -- to Go."
 Feb.
 22, 2008.
 (Accessed Sept.
 7, 2009)http://www.webmd.com/skin-beauty/features/18-travel-beauty-tips-to-go

 - Chung, Sue.
 "Dry Skin … In the Summer?"
 Nov.
 9, 2007.
 HealthCentral.
 (Accessed Sept.
 7, 2009)http://www.healthcentral.com/skin-care/c/38641/16147/dry-skin-summer